Why this boy couldn't be in his class photo, and what his parents want done about it

 She described a challenge like visitors who may want to take photos of their own child's work but "there is a possibility of them capturing other students' images and work that are showcased and share these on various communication platforms without consent."

-The Conseil Scolaire Viamonde (school board) spokesperson, Claire Francoeur told CBC Toronto this would be too challenging to govern so the only option is a strict "no photo" policy when parents don't give authorization.
+Claire Francoeur, the Conseil Scolaire Viamonde (school board) spokeswoman, told CBC Toronto this would be too challenging to govern, so the only option is a strict "no photo" policy when parents don't give authorization.

 "If we committed to the parents, 'No, won't be published,' then we will do everything to enforce the decision of the parents that it won't be published," she said.